probeike/deepfacenetwork-frontend/README.md

 If you encounter 404 errors when loading stylesheets or other assets:

 1. Make sure you're using the correct deployment configuration for your target environment
-2. For GitHub Pages, assets should be served from the `/deepfacenetwork-frontend` path
+2. For GitHub Pages without a custom domain, assets should be served from the `/deepfacenetwork-frontend` path
-3. For custom domains, assets should be served from the root path
+3. For GitHub Pages with a custom domain, assets should be served from the root path

 ## Development